Eleonora-iannone/Axeptio-Flutter-SDK-Integration/README.md

   Axeptio Flutter SDK Documentation
 </h1>

-This repository demonstrates the integration of the **Axeptio Flutter SDK** into mobile applications, enabling seamless consent management for both [brands](https://support.axeptio.eu/hc/en-gb/articles/30431504788753-Geolocation) and [publishers](https://support.axeptio.eu/hc/en-gb/articles/23671149708945-1-Create-the-project), tailored to your specific requirements.
+This repository demonstrates the integration of the **Axeptio Flutter SDK** into mobile applications, enabling seamless consent management for both brands and publishers, tailored to your specific requirements.
+<br><br>
 # 📑 Table of Contents
 1. [Setup and Installation](#1-setup-and-installation)
    - [Android Setup](#android-setup)